BenediktMagnus/triggered-browser-animations/README.md

 # **Triggered Browser Animations**

-Configure and trigger HTML/CSS/JS based animations in the browser, e.g. for a browser source in streaming software.## **Table of contents**
+Configure and trigger HTML/CSS/JS based animations in the browser, e.g. for a browser source in streaming software.

 <hr>